 The Fluoroquinolone drugs are also inhibitors of the cytochrome P450 enzyme system, however, most of the drugs in the class, while inhibiting the P450 enzyme system, inhibit different subenzymes within the system than are effected by grapefruit juice.

-Ciprofloxacin showed weak inhibition on both the activity of CYP1A2 (IC50 135 micromol/L) and CYP2C9, levofloxacin inhibited only CYP2C9, and Caderofloxacin, antofloxacin, moxifloxacin, and gatifloxacin showed weak inhibition of the CYP1A2 or CYP2C9 enzymes (3).
+Ciprofloxacin showed weak inhibition on both the activity of CYP1A2 (IC50 135 micromol/L) and CYP2C9, levofloxacin inhibited only CYP2C9, and Caderofloxacin, antofloxacin, moxifloxacin, and gatifloxacin showed weak inhibition of the CYP1A2 or CYP2C9 enzymes (3) and therefore Levofloxacin Toxicity was not worsened.
 A very thorough search of the literature could find no warnings and no case studies of anyone claiming to have been negatively affected specifically from the combination of the fluoroquinolone drugs along with grapefruit juice.

 While we would still advise caution on the matter and advise that no one drink grapefruit juice while taking these drugs, due to the fact that there are so many other Grapefruit Juice Drug Interactions, but it would seem, based on a very thorough search and many years of listening to thousands of people who have been negatively affected by the fluoroquinolone drugs, that grapefruit juice is most likely not a problem when taking these drugs, and is most likely not a contributing factor in the development of fluoroquinolone toxicity.